duongngocyen/neural-network-and-deeplearning/README.md

-# Neural Network and Deep Learning Project
+# Neural Network and Deep Learning Project: Flickr8k Dataset

-This project implements an image captioning system that integrates CNN-based feature extraction with RNN and Transformer-based caption generation.
-The MS COCO dataset is used for training and evaluation.
+This project implements an image captioning system that integrates CNN-based feature extraction with RNN, Transformer, and Hierarchical Transformer-based caption generation.
+The Flickr8k dataset is used for training and evaluation.

 ---